-- school year (e.g. grading periods or semester breaks) that minimize impact on the student's grades and academic achievement. - 7.
-Students at the School are eligible to participate in interscholastic extracurricular activities at the public school to which the student would be otherwise assigned to attend pursuant to F.S.
-1006.15 (3)(d). - C. Annual Registered and Projected Enrollment - 1.
-The School's projected annual enrollment shall be consistent with the enrollment chart contained in the approved application and the charter and the physical capacity of the school.
-Any changes to the school's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the sponsor's annual enrollment projection process.
-Mutually agreed to changes will apply to student enrollment for the subsequent school year. - 2.
-A high-performing charter school, as defined by F.S.
-1002.311, must notify the Sponsor in writing by March 1 if it intends to increase enrollment or expand grade levels the following school year.
-The Sponsor and the high-performing School will abide by requirements stated in F.S.
-1002.331(2). - D. If the registered enrollment is less than 60% of the School's total projected enrollment, the School shall comply with one of the following at least 60 days prior to the first day of school: - Submit a revised educational program and a revised year one budget taking into account the reduced enrollment, or - 2.
+D. Annual Registered and Projected Enrollment

+- 1. The School's projected annual enrollment shall be consistent with the enrollment chart contained in the approved renewal application and the charter and the physical capacity of the School.
+The School is approved to increase in projected enrollment from 273 students to 700 students in the years 2013-2014 through 2016-2017.
+Changes to the School's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the sponsor's annual enrollment projection process. - 2.
+If the registered enrollment is less than 60% of the School's total projected enrollment, the School shall comply with one of the following at least 60 days prior to the first day of school: - Submit a revised educational program and a revised year one budget taking into account the reduced enrollment, or b.
 Submit a letter requesting a one-year delay in opening (for an initial charter).